 The Gurleyville Gristmill, located on the beautiful Fenton River, offers a unique opportunity to observe rural 19th century gristmill technology.
 It contains a complete system of preserved milling equipment.
-This is not a restoration; here visitors see the equipment as it was operated over many decades and to the middle of this century.
+This is not a restoration; here visitors see the equipment as it was operated over many decades and to the middle of the 20th century.

 A sawmill was built on this site in 1723 and the gristmill was added around 1750.
 The latter was replaced in the 1830s by the present mill that continued to operate until 1941.
 An attached sawmill was destroyed by heavy snow in the early 1950s and the dam was washed out in the winter of 1958-59.
 It had served for 200 years, and had been repaired and maintained but never modernized.
 The gristmill itself, constructed of stone, remains in a remarkale state of preservation.